Before you leave, get your free copy of our Data Center Migration Checklist

 Since more data is being processed on local devices rather than transmitting it back to a central data center, edge computing also reduces the amount of data actually at risk at any one time.
 There’s less data to be intercepted during transit, and even if a device is compromised, it will only contain the data it has collected locally rather than the trove of data that could be exposed by a compromised server.

 Even if an edge computing architecture incorporates specialized edge data centers, these often provide additional security measures to guard against crippling DDoS attacks and other cyberthreats.
 A quality edge data center should offer a variety of tools clients can use to secure and monitor their networks in real time.

 Edge computing offers a far less expensive route to scalability, allowing companies to expand their computing capacity through a combination of IoT devices and edge data centers.
 The use of processing-capable edge computing devices also eases growth costs because each new device added doesn’t impose substantial bandwidth demands on the core of a network.

 The scalability of edge computing also makes it incredibly versatile.
 By partnering with local edge data centers, companies can easily target desirable markets without having to invest in expensive infrastructure expansion.
 Edge data centers allow them to service end users efficiently with little physical distance or latency.
 This is especially valuable for content providers looking to deliver uninterrupted streaming services.
 They also do not constrain companies with a heavy footprint, allowing them to nimbly shift to other markets should economic conditions change.

 By incorporating new IoT devices into their edge network architecture, companies can offer new and better services to their customers without completely overhauling their IT infrastructure.
 Purpose-designed devices provide an exciting range of possibilities to organizations that value innovation as a means of driving growth.
-It’s a huge benefit for industries looking to expand network reach into regions with limited connectivity (such as the healthcare and manufacturing sector).
+It’s a huge benefit for industries looking to expand network reach into regions with limited connectivity (such as the healthcare, agricultural, and manufacturing sector).